-If you’re trusting a decision based upon a consultant’s work, it might be worthwhile to learn a little about that consultant.
-According to Wikipedia, Mercer Investment Consulting is the world’s largest HR consulting firm, and has been around since 1937, when it started as the employee benefits department at Marsh & McLennan, Inc., the company who still owns it today.
+If you’re trusting a decision based on a consultant’s work, it might be worthwhile to learn a little about that consultant.
+According to Wikipedia, Mercer Investment Consulting is the world’s largest HR consulting firm and has been around since 1937, when it started as the employee benefits department at Marsh & McLennan, Inc., the company who still owns it today.
 One of Mercer’s primary business lines is performing worldwide consulting work with companies & governments who administer retirement plans like TSP.
 Without going into more detail, let’s assume the folks at Mercer Investment Consulting know what they’re doing.

 What is the Efficient Frontier?

 Now that we’ve established who makes the decisions on your L-funds, we should look a little more into how they make those decisions.
 The TSP fact sheet does a really good job of explaining the ‘efficient frontier,’ which is the basis of the L-fund asset allocation.
 Simply put, there is a risk/return relationship between any investment, or any combination of investments.
 The risk is measured in standard deviation, while the return is measured in annual percentage return—you can plot any investment on a graph that reflects these two measures.

 The efficient frontier is a theory that all of the best possible investment combinations are plotted on a line in order from least to most risky.
 This line is known as the efficient frontier.
 The Lifecycle Funds information page does a great job of explaining this with a graph on Page 2.